ManuelZierl/fellow/README.md

 ```
 For more configuration options, see the [default_fellow_config.yml](fellow/default_fellow_config.yml) file in the repository.

+## Changelog
+All notable changes to this project will be documented in this file: [CHANGELOG.md](CHANGELOG.md)

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request.